The California Academy of Sciences

 Become a member: free access all year, and you can bring a friend.
 Use members-only line to enter.

-The museum has various programs for reduced entry fees for various groups (free for active-duty military, reduced entry fee for low income people, $3 off for using public transportation, etc.) See Discounts for current info.
+The museum has various programs for reduced entry fees for various groups (free for active-duty military, reduced entry fee for low income people, $3 off for using public transportation, etc.) See Discounts for complete list.

-Every Thursday night is party time at the Academy, for 21 and over, from 6-10 pm.
-Tickets $15.50-26.75 (depending on dates), music, dancing, cocktails and entertainment of some kind.
-Check their website for events.
+Every Thursday night is party time at the Academy, for ages 21 and over, from 6-10 pm.

 Inside the walls are two huge domes housing the Planetarium and the Rainforest, and a large, glassed-enclosed box containing some plastic chairs and tables (the Piazza).